michael-sayapin/sayap_in/content/posts/on-iot-protocols.md

 Clients can publish messages and subscribe to "queues" (very similar to topics in MQTT), but in AMQP a Queue has more features.

-The main difference is that be default AMQP queues are durable.
+The main difference is that by default AMQP queues are durable.
 In MQTT (v.3), if nobody is subscribed to a specific topic (and there's no pending subscribed clients with "clean session = false"), messages sent to it are discarded by the broker.
 In AMQP, the messages are persisted and will be delivered later.
 Most brokers also expose per-queue or per-message TTL and / or maximum size, and often rate limits per client as well.

-AMQP queues can distribute messages evenly between subscribed clients, while MQTT (v.3) topics can only fanout (so MQTT is not suitable for Worker pattern).
+AMQP queues can distribute messages evenly between subscribed clients, while MQTT (v.3) topics can only fanout (so MQTT is not suitable for Distributed Worker pattern where consumers grab new a message to process as soon as they finish working on the previous one).

 Consumers in AMQP can flexibly acknowledge message processing, i.e. do the "work" and then signal the broker to delete the message, or error out and send a negative acknowledge (NACK), so the message is back to the queue and another consumer can retry it.
 The message can also be automatically routed to a "dead letter queue", which allows for very flexible erroneous message processing.